williamg/recycle/README.md

 ## Contributing

 Feel free to contribute.
-All I ask is that you adhere to the existing style, namely, tabs over spaces, and double quotes over single quotes.
+All I ask is that you adhere to the existing style, which, thanks to @ctk3b now conforms to the PEP8 guidelines.
 All pull requests should be based on the 'dev' branch.

 ===